-During periods when there is no reserve shortage, prices for Reserves will be determined by the cost of the applicable marginal reserve resource of the product type.
+During periods when there is no reserve shortage, prices for Reserves will be determined by the cost of the applicable marginal reserve resource of the product type as described in section 4.4.1.

-• The cost of the marginal reserve resource is defined as its reserve offer plus any opportunity cost for this resource relative to forgone energy or other ancillary service payments.
+The cost of the marginal reserve resource is defined as its reserve offer plus any opportunity cost for this resource relative to forgone energy or other ancillary service payments.
 In the pricing run, the cost of the marginal reserve resource may also include amortized Start-Up and amortized No-Load Costs due to integer relaxation for eligible Fast-Start resources.